 - In Case 10, the crook is given away because the map they're hiding behind shows places the Spanish didn't know about yet.

-- In Case 16, you spot the crook in Beethoven's orchestra because they have an instrument that hadn't been invented at the time.
+- In Case 16, you spot the crook in Beethoven's orchestra because they have a sousaphone, an instrument that wouldn't be invented for a few more decades.

 - On /vp/, some anonymous user admitted in 2016 that they had in 2011 tried to force a Snivy-related meme on the board and had since hoped that nobody had recorded it anywhere.
 Afterwards another poster showed the original thread in all its glory... until somebody noticed that one of the reaction images was a winged Twilight Sparkle, which would not become reality until 2013.